 2. Toss together

-Transfer all of the ingredients for your fruit salsa to a medium bowl.
+Transfer the mango, red onion, jalapeño, cilantro, and fresh lime juice to a medium bowl.
 Toss well to combine.
 Season with salt or a drizzle of honey, if desired.

 Serve immediately or keep stored in a sealed container in the refrigerator for up to 3 days.